-Parque Periodista in downtown Medellin is the hangout of Medellin’s bohemian underground.
+Parque Periodista is the hangout of Medellin‘s bohemian underground.

-The square can be sketchy at times because of drug-dealing in the area.
+The square can be sketchy at times because of drug-dealing in the area, but can also be one of the city’s most exciting places because of the colorful variety of people that come there.

 The youth gathered at the square cannot be described.
 It’s an ever-changing cultural mixture of punks, potheads, rockers, hippies, junkies, rappers, dealers, “grillas,” drunks, gays and even the occasional transvestite, regularly joined by university professors, poets and musicians.